luizdcastro/invoice-python/README.md

 # invoice-python

-Application for automation of invoices of Barueri city hall.
+Script for invoice automation of Barueri city hall.

-This application/script was created to automatization of invoice issuance flow by controlling keyboard, mouse, web browser and reading exel sheets as data base to input and update billing informations.
+This script was created to automatization of invoice issuance flow by controlling keyboard, mouse, web browser and reading excel sheets as data base to input and update billing informations.

 Required libraries and documentations: